Irvine Personal Injury Lawyers | Accident Lawsuits

 - Unsafe driving for existing traffic conditions such as rain, snow, darkness, etc.

 - Distracted driving.
-(Ex: doing your make up in the rear view mirror.
+(Ex: doing your makeup in the rearview mirror.
 Texting, playing with radio dials, or deep conversations and arguments with a passenger can cause a wreck.
 Imagine screaming babies in the car's backseat.
-A bad argument with your spouse or adolescent when angrily operating a vehicle can lead to road accidents.)
+A flawed argument with your spouse or adolescent when angrily operating a vehicle can lead to road accidents.)

-- Unduly exhausted from driving cross country in a big rig, or simply suffering from stress and unable to rest.
+- Unduly exhausted from driving cross country in a big rig, or only suffering from stress and unable to rest.

 As discussed, when children are present, drivers of motorized vehicles and dog owners should take special care.
 It would be best if you assumed children are present in particular areas and proceed with caution.